ASAG-ISCAS/PyBDR/README.md

 ### RuntimeWarning: divide by zero encountered in true_divide

--This warning may be reported on the paltforms with Windows operating system.
+- This warning may be reported on the paltforms with Windows operating system.
 It does not affect the running of the tool and it can be eliminiated with
 ```python
   numpy.seterr(divide='ignore',invalid='ignore')
 ```